 Funder: Food and Nutrition Service

-Due Dates: July 31, 2026: Full application submission deadline via Grants.gov (Applications must be uploaded by 11:59 PM EDT on this date)
+Due Dates: July 31, 2026: Full application submission deadline (Applications must be uploaded to Grants.gov by 11:59 PM EDT on this date)

-This opportunity, administered by the USDA Food and Nutrition Service, supports the development, design, and implementation of innovative nutrition education projects for the Food Distribution Program on Indian Reservations (FDPIR).
-The goal is to provide culturally appropriate nutrition education activities and programming that promote USDA Foods, encourage healthy choices, and support positive nutrition outcomes among FDPIR participants and program staff.
-Projects must align with the Dietary Guidelines for Americans, 2025–2030, and supplement (not duplicate) existing FDPIR nutrition education resources.
+This opportunity funds organizations and agencies with expertise in Tribal communities to develop, design, and implement innovative nutrition education projects for the Food Distribution Program on Indian Reservations (FDPIR).
+The goal is to provide culturally appropriate nutrition education activities and programming that promote the use of USDA Foods and support healthy choices, outcomes, and families among FDPIR participants.
+Projects must align with the Dietary Guidelines for Americans, 2025–2030, and supplement (not duplicate) existing FDPIR nutrition education offerings.
+Deliverables include the development of new resources, training materials, and evaluation reports to support nutrition education for all Indian Tribal Organizations (ITOs) and State agencies administering FDPIR.